-Appendix F - ASNH Application Homeowner-Specific Narrative Questions
+Appendix E - ASNH Application Homeowner-Specific Narrative Questions

-- 1. Does the Applicant organization already have a waitlist or pool of qualified buyers?
-Describe how the Applicant plans to ensure a pipeline of buyers are available so that completed units will have a ratified sales contract within six months of an issued Certificate of Occupancy (CO). - 2.
-Please provide the proposed income targeting of the Project, the anticipated sales price (approximate per home or by square foot), and the local median sales price for similar homes (approximate per home or by square foot)?
-Describe why the proposed sales price and size of the homes suitable for the Project market area? - 3.
+- 1. Has the project received city or county zoning approval?
+If the project is part of a larger subdivision plan, has the rezoning been approved by the Planning Commission and/or Board of Supervisors?
+If yes, please provide documentation as an attachment.
+Also, have the building specification plans been approved by the Planning Commission and/or Board of Supervisors?
+Please note that projects must have zoning and subdivision plat approval at the time of application to be eligible for funding. - 2.
+Does the Applicant organization already have a waitlist or pool of qualified buyers?
+How many potential buyers have been qualified by the agency?
+Describe how the Applicant plans to ensure a pipeline of buyers is available so that each completed unit will have a ratified sales contract within six months of an issued Certificate of Occupancy (CO). - 3.
+Please provide the proposed income targeting of the Project, the anticipated sales price (approximate per home or by square foot), and the local median sales price for similar homes (approximate per home or by square foot).
+Describe why the proposed sales price and size of the homes are suitable for the Project market area. - 4.
 Will down payment assistance or closing cost assistance from a source other than ASNH funds, or zero-/low-interest mortgages be available to buyers in the proposed development?
 What is the source of these funds or financing?
-Funding commitment letters must be included in the Resource Documentation attachment. - 4.
-Please describe the Applicant's typical affordability requirements for home sales, including use of land trusts or equity-sharing models.
-DHCD recommends documentation of these typical requirements be uploaded as an Optional Attachment. - 5.
-Please describe accessibility features of the proposed homes, including any use of visitability or Universal Design features, or additional accommodations made to prospective homebuyers. - 6.
-The ASNH awarded funding is secured by a restrictive covenant called a Deed of Trust placed on each parcel in the Project, and is structured as a deferred loan with funds available at pre-determined construction and completion milestones.
+Funding commitment letters must be included in the Resource Documentation attachment. - 5.
+Please describe the applicant's typical affordability requirements for home sales, including the use of community land trusts (CLT) or equity-sharing models.
+Also, explain the affordable pricing methodology and resale formula calculation that will be used, so the seller can receive a favorable return on their investment.
+DHCD recommends documentation of these requirements be uploaded as an Additional Attachment.
+Please note if applying for a Community Land Trust project, a preapplication call must be scheduled prior to submitting an application.
+VHTF is the only eligible primary funding source available. - 6.
+Please describe accessibility features of the proposed homes, including any use of visitability or Universal Design features, or additional accommodations made to prospective homebuyers. - 7.
+The ASNH-awarded funding is secured by a restrictive covenant called a Deed of Trust placed on each parcel in the Project and is structured as a deferred loan with funds available at pre-determined construction and completion milestones.
 No funds are available for remittance until an executed deferred loan agreement and a copy of the recorded Deed of Trust are returned to DHCD.
-At the time of sale to a qualified buyer, DHCD requires a second Deed of Trust and Promissory Note recorded to enforce the affordability period from DHCD's investment.

-Does the Applicant request any changes to these terms?
-If yes, please provide justification for the deviation.
+At the time of sale to a qualified buyer, DHCD requires a second Deed of Trust and Promissory Note recorded to enforce the affordability period and resale restrictions from DHCD's investment.
+Does the Applicant request any changes to or require prior approval for these terms?
+If yes, please justify the deviation.
 Changes to typical terms are approved by DHCD on a case-by-case basis and are not guaranteed.

-Appendix G - ASNH Application Attachments
+Appendix F - ASNH Application Attachments